~Celebrating 60 years of inspiring, informing, and entertaining the collecting community ~

 The Antique Trader name, which had become synonymous with antiques and collecting in all its forms, served as the springboard for the annually produced Antique Trader Antiques & Collectibles Price Guide.
 An industry staple, the price guide remains a market leader and America’s No. 1 selling identification guide.

 In 1992, Babka Publishing sold Antique Trader and its related entities to Landmark Corporation, which, in turn, resold the titles to Krause Publications seven years later.
-In 2002, Krause Publications was purchased by F+W Media, a multinational company based in Cincinnati that prints more than 500 collector magazines – including Family Tree, Writer’s Digest, Military Trader, World Coin News – as well as books, offers online educational programs, television shows and conferences.
+In 2002, Krause Publications was purchased by F+W, a Content + eCommerce Company, based in Cincinnati that prints more than 500 collector magazines – including Family Tree, Writer’s Digest, Military Trader, World Coin News – as well as books, offers online educational programs, television shows and conferences.

 Today’s Antique Trader is known for its timely news coverage, collector profiles, in-depth articles on diverse antiques topics, auction reviews and antique-show reports.
 Its staff of specialist writers is based in Iola, Wis.

-In October 2006, Antique Trader launched an e-newsletter containing late-breaking news and features.
+Antique Trader delivers an e-newsletter each Tuesday containing late-breaking news, auction information, and features.
 Dispatched free of charge, the Antique Trader e-newsletter.
 Enthusiastically received by collectors and members of the trade, its subscriber numbers have increased substantially since its introduction.

-As of November 2012, Antoinette (Toni) Rahn is editor and online content manager, while Karen Knapstein is print editor.
-The magazine is designed by Jana Tappa and Nick Ockwig manages ad sales.
-Antique Trader magazine has a weekly circulation of more than 50,000 readers and more than 3,000 unique daily visitors to its website and serves up more than 1 million pageviews each year, Its blog has been rated one of the most widely read on antiques and collectibles, and among antiques publications it is a leader in Social Media communities.
+Antoinette (Toni) Rahn is the editor and content manager, while Karen Knapstein is the print editor.
+The magazine is designed by Sandi Carpenter and Steve Madson manages ad sales (Click here for our media kit and ad rates).
+Antique Trader magazine has a weekly circulation of more than 25,000 readers and more than 5,100 unique daily visitors to its website and serves up more than 1 million pageviews each year, Its blog has been rated one of the most widely read on antiques and collectibles, and among antiques publications it is a leader in Social Media communities, with more than 170,000 people engaging with Antique Trader in this way.